Previous Council Members

 Eliane Fankhauser, Faculty of Humanities

-In the second year two aspects were and still are of central importance: the right to vote for bursary PhDs and the set-up of a PhD party, the UPP (Utrecht PhD Party).
+In the second year two aspects were still of central importance: the right to vote for bursary PhDs and the set-up of a PhD party, the UPP (Utrecht PhD Party).
 The fact that bursary PhDs will be able to vote for the first time in May is due to Frank’s and my effort.
 During a commission meeting we succeeded in convincing the board of the importance to include bursary PhDs in the participation of this university.
 During my term, furthermore, it became clear to me that PhDs with their temporary contracts and the defense of their dissertation, have yet different interests from regular employees at the UU.
 With the establishment of the Utrecht PhD Party I hope that specific interests of PhDs on a broader university level will be discussed and taken into account even more frequently than they are now.

 All in all I look back at two very interesting and instructive years during which I was able to achieve a lot for my colleagues in addition to establishing useful contacts.
 The latter not least could be of importance for my future career.